modess/modess.github.io/_posts/2015-07-05-ngrok-a-versatile-tool-for-web-developers.md

 Avg Conn Time                 0.00ms
 ```

-Which tells us we have a "permanent" subdomain on ngrok.com everytime we run it!
+Which tells us we have a “permanent” subdomain on ngrok.com everytime we run it!